Quit and relaunch Wispr Flow

 Select each process with Wispr in the name.

-Click the X button (stop icon) in the toolbar, then click Force Quit.
+Click the X (stop) button in the toolbar, then click Force Quit.

 Dictate a short phrase.
 If text appears, Flow restarted successfully.
-If Flow still does not work, open Activity Monitor again to verify all Wispr processes have ended — in rare cases, helper processes persist after an unclean shutdown.
+If not, open Activity Monitor again and verify all Wispr processes have ended — in rare cases, helper processes persist after an unclean shutdown.

 Windows